-The Mining Engineering Department focuses on the following fundamental areas:
+The Mining Engineering Department conducts research in state-of-the-art facilities including focus on the following areas of graduate research:

 - Geomechanics, Rock Mechanics and Stability of Underground and Surface Excavation

 - Computerized Mine Design and Related Applications (including Geostatistical Modeling)

 - Advanced Integrated Mining Systems Incorporating Mine Mechanization and Mechanical Mining Systems

 - Underground Excavation (Tunneling) and Construction

 - Site Characterization and Geotechnical Investigations, Modeling and Design in Geoengineering

 - Bulk Material Handling